DGfS-CLschool19/DGfS-CLschool19.github.io/index.md

 language processing, including computational linguistics fields not traditionally taught in standard degree programs.

-This is the 10th Fall School offering four courses, each of which consists of ten 90-minutes lectures.
+This is the 10th fall school offering four courses, each of which consists of ten 90-minutes lectures.
 All courses will be taught in English.
 Students can receive credits for the courses at their home university under the European Credit Transfer System (ECTS).